Reidmcc/Binance-bot/README.md

 ##### Status:

 The point is to turn altcoins into more altcoins.
-In optimal conditions a cycle can execute in seconds and be ready to go again.
+In optimal conditions it can cycle multiple times a minute.
 It only works in a very specific context:
 - You have to be in a low-fee environment.
 Any fee above 0.1% kills it, it works on a 0.5% margin trigger over three trades.
 - The altcoin you're going for has to trade against two base coins that also trade against each other.